menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Tar Heel has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Tar Heel has few renters and college students.
 But the biggest reason it is quieter in Tar Heel than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Tar Heel may be for you.

-Tar Heel is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Tar Heel doesn't have a public transportation system that people use for their commute.

 Demographics

 The people who call Tar Heel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tar Heel residents report their race to be White.
-Important ancestries of people in Tar Heel include French, European, Polish, German, and Yugoslavian.
+Important ancestries of people in Tar Heel include French, Scots-Irish, European, Scottish, and Polish.

 The most common language spoken in Tar Heel is English.
 Other important languages spoken here include African languages and Arabic.